codyKiedaisch/csc496/README.md

 # csc496

 ### login node:
--SingleSignOn Service for authenication
+- SingleSignOn Service for authenication
-- NFS server for /home and /software directories
+- NFS server for /home and /opt directories
 - A single test user
 ### compute node:
 - Authenicate against common LDAP server on login node
-- Mount /home and /software from login node
+- Mount /home and /opt from login node